Is Adverb Overload Dragging Your Manuscript Down?

 How will you know when you’ve got too many?
 Take a look at the AutoCrit Overused Words report for a comparison of the number of adverbs found in your writing with those found in published fiction.
 It’s as easy as that.

 Not an AutoCrit user?
-Fix that right now by joining up for less than $1 a day.
+Fix that right now by joining us for just $1 at our most popular membership levels!

 And keep an eye on here in a couple of days’ time, when we’ll be bringing you a selection of alternative verbs you can use to make your writing more powerful.